OutSystems/docs-product/src/ref/ui-patterns/web/fileupload.md

 ---
 tags: runtime-traditionalweb;
-summary: Advanced use cases for the File Upload UI Pattern
+summary: Advanced use cases for the File Upload UI Pattern.
 ---

-# File Upload UI Pattern Reference
+# File Upload Reference

 ## Layout and Classes